Welcome to the Radiology Residency Program

 Our Radiology Residency Program provides outstanding experience to trainees at utilizing all the various imaging modalities available for accurate and efficient diagnoses.
 The students confidently advance to assume the role of apprentice, mentor, and teacher.

-Our leadership team directs a talented staff of 19 board-certified, fellowship-trained radiologists with expertise in all areas of imaging.
+Our leadership team directs a talented staff of 30 fellowship-trained, sub-specialized faculty with expertise in all areas of imaging.
+Radiology residents read over 3,000 cases per year.

 We offer subspecialty experiences in the following areas: